RetroDECK/ES-DE/USERGUIDE-DEV.md

 There are numerous locations throughout ES-DE where custom scripts will be executed if the option to do so has been enabled in the settings.
 By default it's deactivated so be sure to enable it to use this feature.

-The setup for event scripts is a bit technical, so please refer to the [INSTALL-DEV.md](INSTALL-DEV.md#custom-event-scripts) document to see how it's configured.
+The setup for event scripts is a bit technical, so refer to the [INSTALL-DEV.md](INSTALL-DEV.md#custom-event-scripts) document to see how it's configured.

 ## Portable installation (Windows only)

 On Windows, ES-DE can be installed to and run from a removable media device such as a USB memory stick.
 Together with games and emulators this makes for a fully portable retro gaming solution.
-The setup is somewhat technical, please refer to [INSTALL-DEV.md](INSTALL-DEV.md#portable-installation-on-windows) to see how it's done.
+The setup is somewhat technical, refer to [INSTALL-DEV.md](INSTALL-DEV.md#portable-installation-on-windows) to see how it's done.

-## Command line arguments
+## Command line options

-Please refer to the [INSTALL-DEV.md](INSTALL-DEV.md#command-line-arguments) document for a list of the command line arguments per operating system.
+Refer to the [INSTALL-DEV.md](INSTALL-DEV.md#command-line-options) document for a list of the command line options per operating system.

 ## Supported game systems

 **Note:** The following list is what the default es_systems.xml files and the rbsimple-DE theme supports.
 This theme set is very comprehensive, so if you're using another theme, it may be that some or many of these systems are not supported.
-ES-DE will still work but the game system will not be themed which looks very ugly.
+ES-DE will still work but the game system will unthemed which looks very ugly.

 Note as well that the list and corresponding es_systems.xml templates may not reflect what is readily available for all supported operating system.
 This is especially true on Unix/Linux if installing RetroArch via the OS repository instead of using the Snap or Flatpak distributions (or compiling from source code) as the repository versions are normally quite crippled.